Understand the selection process for applicants who have submitted an application for a CSQ

 - Selection based on the file: In some cases, an interview is not necessary and the application is processed solely on the basis of the applicant’s file.
 If you have attained the general passing scores of the selection grid, the interview may not be required.
 In this case, you will receive a Certificat de sélection du Québec (CSQ – Québec Selection Certificate) in the mail as well as information about Québec.
 You will be notified of the next steps in your immigration process.

-- Notice of intent to refuse the application: You will receive a letter informing you that your application will be refused, unless you provide, within 60 days, documented proof to justify reviewing the decision.
+- Intent to refuse: You will receive a letter informing you that your application will be refused, unless you provide, within 90 days, documented proof to justify reviewing the decision.
 If the requested proof is received within the prescribed timeframe, the review of your application will continue.
-Failing that, your application will be refused without further notice.
+Failing that, your application will be refused.
 You then have the possibility to submit a request

 for an administrative review.

-- Notice to attend an interview: If the preliminary review of your application is positive, you will be invited to a selection interview.
-This notice specifies the date, time and place of the interview as well as the documents you will have to have on hand.
+- Notice to attend an interview: If an interview is required, you will receive a notice specifying the date, time and place of the interview as well as the documents to bring with you.

 Following the interview, three results are possible: